-Sited on approximately 150 acres (and additional acreage for a buffer) in Billings County just west of Belfield on the Stark County line, the Davis Refinery will enjoy immediate access to crude oil supply and to major transportation routes from the beginning of operations.
+Sited on approximately 150 acres (and additional acreage for a buffer) in Billings County east of the Fryburg Rail Facility in Belfield, ND.
+The Davis Refinery will enjoy immediate access to crude oil supply and to major transportation routes from the beginning of operations.
 This location will facilitate the shipment of crude oil feedstock and the transportation of refined products to market.
 The crude oil will be processed by the most modern and efficient plant anywhere, capable of processing 49,500 barrels a day of Bakken crude into hyper clean diesel and jet fuels while emitting near zero harmful green-house gasses so common at other refineries.
 When fully complete, Davis Refinery will be rated a Nelson Complexity Index of just under 9 due to its ability to produce a full slate of refined products.

 Meridian believes the Davis Refinery will be the first high conversion, Greenfield refinery built in the U.S. since the mid 1970’s and will enjoy numerous operational advantages over potential competitors.